 FAQs about Online Learning

-Distance education has certain advantages over traditional face-to-face courses.
-However, distance education also requires students to be more self-motivated and technologically savvy.
-Distance education also requires different learning and teaching styles.
-So, is distance education for you?
-These questions will help guide you in your decision.
+Online (or Internet) classes have certain advantages over traditional face-to-face courses.
+However, fully online classes require students to be more self-motivated, technologically savvy, and the ability to adjust to different learning and teaching styles.
+So, are online classes for you?
+These questions will help guide your decision.

 What is Blackboard?

-You will be responsible for obtaining your own Internet Service Provider, but remember, once you have a provider, you will be able to access many other things on the Internet, not just your class!
-The provider cost is an additional cost; it is not included in the cost of the class.
+You will be responsible for obtaining your own Internet access from an Internet service provider, such as Spectrum, AT&T, Windstream, or a variety of other options depending on your location.
+Internet access is an additional cost; it is not included in the cost of the class.

 When does my online course begin and end?

-All online courses begin when the semester (or minimester if applicable) begins, and ends likewise.
-Instructors will provide a specific schedule for their course.
-Students will have to meet assignment and testing deadlines set by each individual instructor.
+All online courses begin on the class start date and end on the class end date.
+Check WebAdvisor for class specific start and end dates.
+Faculty will provide a specific schedule for their class and you will have to meet assignment and testing deadlines set by each individual faculty.

-Will I ever have to come on campus for this online course?
+Will I ever have to come on campus for an online course?

-Internet classes have no scheduled sessions on-campus, although instructors reserve the right to require test-taking in the on-campus testing center.
+Internet classes have no scheduled meetings on-campus, although faculty reserve the right to require online meetings and proctored test-taking in the testing center or at an alternate proctoring center.
+Check your class syllabus for details.

 How much time will I need to spend studying and doing coursework?

 It is expected that students will spend an average of two hours of study each week for each semester hour credit.
-Please note, in actual practice, some courses may require many more hours of study.
-In such cases, the online instructor will provide guidance on the amount of time required for his/her course.
+Please note, this is an average and in actual practice the amount of time depends on the students comfort level with the content and technology.
+Some courses may require many more hours of study.
+In such cases, the faculty will provide guidance on the amount of time required for their course.